jmfriedt/kiwisdr_timetransfer/251014_eLORAN/README.md

 * 01: message subtype (must be 01 or 10)
 * 00111000100110111111110011100: time at master/secondary in hours (in 10 us
   unit): ``bin2dec(fliplr("00001101010000000110001011100"))*1e-5``
-  indicates 1216.2486 and then 1220.2872, consistent with 2 seconds/message and
+  indicates 1216.2486 and then 1220.2872, consistent with 2.02 seconds/message
-  with minutes around 20 in the hour (see .wav filename)
+  (16.24 to 20.28 after 2 sentences) and with minutes around 20 in the hour (see .wav filename)
 * 00000000001101: hour of year (13): ``bin2dec(fliplr("00000000001101"))`` indicates
   11264 hours (should be 6902 for october 14 at 14 UTC ???)
 * 100000: year 1 ???